 * * *

-Special thanks again to Rebecca Warren and Francis Inglis for making their family’s photographs of the Greenfield fishery available to me and to the general public!
+Special thanks again to Rebecca Warren and Frances Inglis for making their family’s photographs of the Greenfield fishery available to me and to the general public!
 The notes of their mother, Mrs. Rebecca B. Wood Drane, were absolutely indispensible to my research.

 As I mentioned earlier, the Greenfield fishery photographs can be found both at the North Carolina Collection at UNC-Chapel Hill and at the State Archives of North Carolina.